nojronatron/BF-BMX/README-QuickStartGuide.md

 ## Reports Server

 The Reports server provide a web interface for displaying data from the BF-BMX ServerApi.
-It is not installed like an application because it too is a web server like ServerAPI.
+It is not installed like an application because it is a stand-alone web server.
 It allows users to view reports, generated from data provided by the BF-BMX Desktop application, using a common web browser.

 ### Reports Configure and Run